 - (1) In 2009, the Coordinator-General identified the need for an infrastructure corridor to provide for co-location of underground pipelines to transport coal seam gas from Callide to the Gladstone State Development Area (GSDA). - (2) Recently, there has been considerable interest in this potential industry for Queensland. - (3) Other key initiatives include the provision of industrial land for liquefied natural gas (LNG) plants, securing corridors to deliver coal seam gas by pipe from the gas fields to the LNG plants, master planning for the Port of Gladstone and surrounding area to ensure the long-term sustainability of the LNG industry, and coordinating common user infrastructure. - (4) It has been identified that, in order to enhance the export capacity of LNG, the provision of an infrastructure corridor between Callide and the GSDA would be beneficial and would accrue to different sectors of the Queensland economy. - (5) Benefits include time and cost saving to infrastructure applicants and the avoidance of multiple corridors crossing the region thereby minimising disruption to landowners. - (6) Declaration of the CICSDA enables the state to facilitate and effectively manage the planned development of co-located pipelines and associated infrastructure.

-4. Intent of the development scheme for the Callide Infrastructure Corridor State Development Area
+4. Intent of CICSDA development scheme

 The intent of the development scheme for the CICSDA is to: